Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 <img src="./attachments/xml.php.png" />

-We did not get a 404-error, which means that the file still exists.
+The server did not return a 404-error, which means that the file still exists.
 The response returns an error message stating that username or password was not found.
 This is because instead of sending a HTTP POST request with the XML data, a HTTP GET request was sent to the server.

 Let us send a simple HTTP POST request containing the XML data with username and password "admin" to the server for test purposes.
-We can easily achieve this with the help of Python3.
+This can be easily achieved with the help of Python3 and the requests module.

 ```python
 import requests                   # Import requests module for making HTTP requests